 No need to fear, though!
 The flours that you can buy (Bob's Red Mill is a good brand) are completely safe to consume, and so is properly prepared cassava!
 Usually boiling, soaking, or baking the plant does the trick.
 In fact, I've had cassava several times before in various West African dishes and it is delicious.

-I don't know why my hand looks like Quasimodo's hand here.
+The mixture will be crumbly before you add the agave.
+I don't know why my hand looks like Quasimodo's hand here. |

 2. Add agave and process again.
 Try to squish the mixture with your hands.
 If it stays together, you're A-OK.
 If it doesn't, add a little more agave & process again.